China Tours by High Speed Train

 China tours by high speed train – classic Chinese garden, Suzhou

-Day 1/Thu: Departing for Shanghai
+Day 1/Wed: Departing for Shanghai

 Depart from a city of your choice and lose a day upon crossing the International Date Line.